mdn/project-template/CONTRIBUTOR_ROLES.md

 Inactivity is measured by:

-- Periods of no contributions for longer than two months.
+- Periods of no contributions for longer than six months.
-- Periods of no communication for longer than a month.
+- Periods of no communication for longer than three months.

 Consequences of being inactive include: